Code-Institute-Submissions/story-chain/README.md

 * Registration functionality
 * Log In and Out functionality
 * Add a new story
-* Add to an existing story (not implemented yet, see below)
+* Add to an existing story (See "The big struggle")
     * CRUD Functions:
-        * Create: possibility to create a new story
+        * Create: possibility to create a new story and add to an existing story.
         * Read: home page with stories that non-members can also read, as well as a profile page where members can see what the have added.
         * Update: possibility to edit the content that a member has added and change username and/or password.
         * Delete: possibility to delete content that a member has added and delete account.

+### The Big Struggle
+As might be clear now, the whole 'add to an existing story' has been quit a challenge.
+But, what is important, is that the function itself has been implemented, a few days shy from the project deadline.

+I could  not let this one go.
+It toke two tutors (Johann and Miklos) and a very patient fellow student [Karina](https://github.com/kairosity) who have been an instrumental help to getting this function up and running!

+My eternal thanks go out to them for this one.

 ### Features to be implemented ###
 * Add to an existing story